 Rachelle Burk

 Author.
-Children's Entertainer.
-Rachelle writes fiction and nonfiction for children ages 2-12.
-Her picture books include Don’t Turn the Page! and Tree House in a Storm.
-Her biography, Painting in the Dark: Esref Armagan, Blind Artist, received New York International Radio Show and Wilbur Awards honors, and her science-adventure novel, The Walking Fish, was named an NSTA Outstanding Science Trade Book.
-The Best Four Questions, a Passover picture book, will be released in 2019.
-Rachelle was a regular contributor to Scholastic Science World and other children's magazines.
+Rachelle is the author of twenty fiction and nonfiction titles for children ages 2-12.
+Her books include Don’t Turn the Page!, A Mitzvah for George Washington, The Story of Simone Biles, The Story of Taylor Swift and A Gift of Life: A Story of Organ Donation & Transplant.
+Her science-adventure novel, The Walking Fish, was named an NSTA/National Book Council Outstanding Science Trade Book.
+Rachelle was also a regular contributor to Scholastic Science World and other children's magazines.
 She is the founder of ResourcesForChildrensWriters.com, an award-winning library of help sites for kidlit writers.
-Rachelle entertains children as a clown and storyteller, and brings her Author Visit programs to elementary and preschools around the country.
+Rachelle loves to bring her Author Visit programs to elementary and preschools around the country.

 Cathy Carr

 Author.
 Cathy Carr has a BA in English from Duke University and an MFA in creative writing from UNCG.
 She is the author of 365 Days to Alaska, a middle-grade novel published in 2021 by Abrams/Amulet, which was a Junior Library Guild Selection, a Bank Street Best Books of the Year 2021, and a CCBC Choices 2022.
-Her latest middle-grade novel, Lost Kites and Other Treasures, is forthcoming from Abrams/Amulet in February 2024, and she is at work on her third middle-grade novel.
+Hersecond novel middle-grade novel, Lost Kites and Other Treasures, came out in February 2024.
+She is hard at work on her third.
 She lives in the New Jersey suburbs with her family.

 Crissa-Jean Chappell

 Author.
 Professor.
 YA.
 Crissa-Jean Chappell was born in Miami and now lives in Brooklyn, New York.
-Her debut, Total Constant Order (HarperTeen) is a NYPL Book For The Teen Age and a VOYA Perfect Ten.
-Chappell’s second novel, Narc (Flux Books) is optioned for film.
+Her debut young adult novel, Total Constant Order (HarperTeen) is a NYPL Book For The Teen Age and a VOYA Perfect Ten.
+Chappell’s second novel, Narc (Flux Books) is currently optioned for film.
 More Than Good Enough (Flux Books) is a Florida Book Awards medalist, which Kirkus calls, "compelling and emotionally nuanced."
-Chappell's newest YA novel is Snowbirds (Simon & Schuster Books for Young Readers). “…an engrossing mystery,” School Library Journal.
-Next up: Chappell’s fifth young adult novel, Sun Don’t Shine (Fitzroy Books, spring 2024).
-She holds a PhD and MFA from the University of Miami and has taught creative writing and cinema studies for over fifteen years.
-She is currently an adjunct professor at Lehman College.
+Snowbirds (Simon & Schuster Books for Young Readers). “will keep readers on their toes…an engrossing mystery,” School Library Journal.
+Chappell’s newest novel is Sun Don’t Shine (Fitzroy Books, spring 2024) “An exceptional novel with an original perspective on memory and trauma,” Foreword Reviews.
+She holds a PhD and MFA from the University of Miami and is a professor of creative writing at Lehman College.
 When she misses South Florida, she talks to the parrots in Green-Wood Cemetery.

 Mike Ciccotello

 Author-Illustrator.
-Mike Ciccotello received a BFA with a concentration in painting from Mason Gross School of the Arts at Rutgers University.
-He is the author-illustrator of the picture book Twins and the forthcoming Beach Toys vs. School Supplies (both from FSG/Macmillan).
-He is also the illustrator of Bridget Heos’s Treemendous and her forthcoming picture-book series Science Buddies (all from Crown/Penguin Random House), as well as Cheese and Quackers, an early graphic chapter-book series written by Sudipta Bardhan-Quallen (forthcoming from Aladdin/S&S).
-Mike is an active member of SCBWI and CBIG.
+Mike Ciccotello is the author-illustrator of the picture books Twin, Beach Toys vs. School Supplies and the forthcoming Leonard's Haunted House (FSG/Macmillan).
+He is also the illustrator of Bridget Heos’s Treemendous and her Science Buddies series (Crown/Penguin Random House), as well as Croc & Gator, a chapter-book series written by Lisa Katzenberger (forthcoming from Pixel+Ink), and Cheese and Quackers, an early graphic chapter-book series written by Sudipta Bardhan-Quallen (forthcoming from Aladdin/S&S).
+Mike is the host of DRAW WITH MR. MIKE, a drawing show for children.
+He lives with his wife and twin boys in New Jersey.

 Margery Cuyler